aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/storms/a-prayer-in-the-aftermath-of-a-devastating-storm.html.md

 <body>
 Title: אחרי הסערה | A Prayer in the Aftermath of a Devastating Storm, by Rabbi Menachem Creditor<br />
 Primary contributor: menachem.creditor<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=5389">http://opensiddur.org/?p=5389</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=5389">http://opensiddur.org/?p=5389</a>
 <p />
 <hr />